-Our silver bullet is careful planning.
-However, some families may find that pursuing an additional program can work for them like studying in a foreign country or using employer-sponsored programs.
-These ideas may be ones you haven’t even heard of!
+However, some families may find that extra financial assistance to make their college dreams a reality is needed.
+Pursuing an additional program can work for them like studying in a foreign country or using employer-sponsored programs.
+These ideas may be ones you’ve heard of, but haven’t looked into!

 Can my student go to a university in Germany for free?

-The short answer…yes.
-Wow, right?!
-Many countries in Europe consider a free education to be a right not a privilege, and their tuition is free.
-Note that sentence—“their tuition is free.”
+Many countries in Europe consider a free education to be a right, not a privilege, and their tuition is free.

 Also, pay attention to resident permit requirements for students spending more than a certain number of months in a foreign country.
 These vary by country.

 Can a student receive federal financial aid for a college in another country?